zpz/zpz.github.io/_posts/2020-09-10-batched-service-redesign.md

 ```

 The parameter `modelet` is the *class object* of a subclass of `Modelet`.
-Its *classmethod* `run` is the target function for `multiprocessing` to run in a new process.
+Its *classmethod* `run` is the target function for `multiprocessing` to call in a new process.
 This target takes an input queue, an output queue, and an error queue.
 The input queue is the output queue of the last modelet;
 if this is the first modelet, then the input queue is the very initial queue that is populated by client requests via calls to `ModelService.predict`.
-A new queue is created to act as the output queue of this new modelet.
+A new queue is created to act as the output queue for this new modelet.
-The queue is appended to `_q_in_out` and will be the input queue for the next modelet, if one is to be added; otherwise it will be the final output queue from which `_gather_results` collects results.
+The queue is appended to `_q_in_out` and will be the input queue for the next modelet, if one is to be added; otherwise it will be the final output queue from which `_gather_results` will collect results.
 The error queue is a shared one between all modelets and workers; it is for output only.

 In addition, the parameter `cpus` specifies the CPU core(s) on which this modelet should run.